NobyDa/Script/README.md

 ### Decrypt

-- Any scripts involved in unlocking and decrypting in the Script-project are intended for resource sharing and study purposes only.
+- Any scripts within the Script-project that involve unlocking and decrypting are intended for resource sharing and study purposes only.
 The  legality, accuracy, completeness, and validity of these scripts cannot  be guaranteed. **Therefore, please use your own judgment based on the  actual situation.**

 - You are required to delete the decryption scripts from your computer or phone completely within **24 hours** of downloading them.

 ### Privacy

-- NobyDa is not responsible for any privacy breaches or other consequences arising from the direct or indirect use of any of the scripts in the  Script-project, including but not limited to violating relevant laws  and regulations or establishing VPS for spreading purposes.
+- NobyDa is not responsible for any privacy breaches or other consequences arising from the direct or indirect use of any of the scripts in the Script-project, including but not limited to violating relevant laws  and regulations or establishing a VPS for distribution purposes.

 ### Commercial

-- Do not use any scripts from the Script-project for commercial or  illegal purposes, **otherwise, you will be responsible for the  consequences that may arise**.
+- Do not use any scripts from the Script-project for commercial or  illegal purposes, **or you will bear full responsibility for the  consequences that may arise**.

 ### Infringement